-Organizations or individuals that use the Brewers Association Style Guidelines must be aware that they are updated yearly with significant changes including editing, deletion and/or addition of beer styles.
+Organizations or individuals that use the Brewers Association Beer Style Guidelines (“Guidelines”) must be aware that they are updated yearly with significant changes including editing, deletion and/or addition of beer styles.
 Changes are not tracked from year to year.
-The updated version of the Beer Style Guidelines is usually posted in January or early February each year.
-Therefore, Brewers Association recommends annual updates to products based on the Style Guidelines.
+The updated version of the Guidelines is usually posted in February or early March each year.
+Therefore, Brewers Association recommends annual updates to products based on the Guidelines.

 Use of Guidelines